{{ summaryHeading }}

 Word bank

-The list of answer choices students use for label-bank, draw-line, and cut-paste tasks.
+The set of answer choices students use for label-bank, draw-line, and cut-and-paste tasks.

 Seeded shuffle

-A repeatable shuffle that uses the seed text and current worksheet settings to recreate the same order.
+A repeatable shuffle that uses the same seed and worksheet settings to recreate the same word-bank order.

 Teacher Check